Solo 401k Vs. SIMPLE IRA: Which is Better for You?

 The Solo 401k Wins Hands Down.

 The Solo 401k Plan is great because it’s designed for small, owner-only businesses.
-If you have any questions about setting up a solo 401k plan, call Royal Legal Solutions at (512) 757–3994 to schedule your free consultation today.
+If you have any questions about setting up a Solo 401k plan, call Royal Legal Solutions at (512) 757–3994 to schedule your consultation today.